London - A Leading Sustainable Metropolis

 In addition, London is a global leader in renewable energy, energy efficiency, and sustainable mass transit - the three pillars of the city's net zero plan.

-The UK government has set a goal for the entire country to reduce greenhouse gas emissions (GHGs) by 78% by 2035 compared to 1990 levels (a GHG reduction goal London is sure to achieve ahead of schedule).
+The UK government has set a goal for the entire country to reduce greenhouse gas emissions (GHGs) by 78% by 2035 compared to 1990 levels, including emissions from aviation and shipping.

-To achieve net zero, London is engaged in ambitious energy efficiency and renewable energy strategies.
+To achieve the ambitious net zero and GHG reduction goals, London is engaged in ambitious energy efficiency and renewable energy strategies.
 London boasts one of the greatest sustainable mass public transportation networks in the world.
 London is also a world leader in green buildings.

 Green Building, Clean Energy, and Energy Efficiency in London